Table of contents

 5: More flexibility

 Companies are using more and more different software for business processes.
-And every software collects data.
-The trick to unifying these data.
-Server Side Tracking offers many opportunities for this.
-An API allows you to get data from different software into the GTM server container.
-From there, you can decide what data to combine and forward.
+And each software collects data.
+The trick is to unify this data.
+Server Side Tagging offers many opportunities for this.
+With an API, you can get data from different software into the GTM server container.
+From there, you can decide which data to combine and forward.
 For example, you can enrich conversion data with data from your CRM system.
-This can ensure more conversions from your marketing campaigns.
+This can result in more conversions from your marketing campaigns.

 Are there any drawbacks?

-Each solution has advantages and disadvantages.
-So does Server Side Tracking.
-The three main drawbacks are:
+Every solution has advantages and disadvantages.
+So does Server Side Tagging.
+The three main disadvantages are:

 1: Not every software has the capability for SST yet

 A good example of this is Hotjar.
-You can only install this tag client-side.
-By using the Google Tag Manager setup we recommend, this is not a problem.
-You can put both Server Side and Client Side tags in there.
+You can only install this tag client side.
+By using the Google Tag Manager setup that we recommend, this is not a problem.
+You can install both Server Side and Client Side tags in it.

 2: The complexity

-Setting up tigs, triggers and variables in the web container is now well documented.
-Server Side Tracking is an additional dimension you add to the existing structure.
-Developments in this are still so recent that not much has been documented.
-This will change in the coming years, of course, as more and more companies start using them.
-Setting up can be complicated, but we've created a complete checklist to help you.
+Setting up tigs, triggers and variables in the Web container is now well documented.
+Server Side Tagging is an additional dimension you add to the existing structure.
+Developments in this are still so recent that not much has been documented yet.
+This will change in the coming years, of course, as more and more companies start working with it.
+Setting it up can be complicated, but we have created a complete checklist to help you.

 3: The cost

-To use Server Side Tracking via Google Tag Manager, you need server space.
+To use Server Side Tagging through Google Tag Manager, you need server space.
 And you can arrange this through Google Cloud.
 However, this comes at a price.
-Monthly fees start at €120 per month.
-Because of the large scale of Google Cloud and its many features, they have to have this pricing.
-With TAGGRS, we have developed a focused Server Side Tracking hosting product.
+Monthly costs start at €120 per month.
+Due to the large scale of Google Cloud and its many features, they have to charge this pricing.
+With TAGGRS, we have developed a focused Server Side Tagging hosting product.
 This allows us to offer this at an attractive rate.
 Our paid subscriptions start as low as €25 per month.
 And for small websites, we are free.

 What is the difference between a Web container and a Server container?

-Currently, many companies still work with a method in which data is first sent to the webcontainer, which in turn forwards the data to the server container.
-However, this process is subject to change, especially because of upcoming laws and regulations.
+Currently, many companies still work with a method where data is first sent to the Web container, which in turn forwards the data to the server container.
+However, this process is changing, especially because of upcoming laws and regulations.

-If you are using Server Side Tracking now, you are probably using both the current method (Web Container) + Server Side Tracking (Server Container).
-However, this process is subject to change, especially because of upcoming laws and regulations.
-In all likelihood, the current method via the Web container will be quietly phased out, leaving only Server Side Tracking via the server container.
+If you are currently using Server Side Tagging, you are probably using both the current method (web container) + Server Side Tagging (server container).
+However, this process is subject to change, especially due to upcoming laws and regulations.
+In all likelihood, the current method via the web container will be quietly phased out, leaving only Server Side Tagging via the server container.

 Why Will This Change?

-The current method via webcontainer is coming under increasing pressure due to strict privacy laws such as GDPR and Privacy regulations.
+The current method via web container is coming under increasing pressure due to strict privacy laws such as the AVG.
 As a result, this approach will eventually even be banned.
-So it is crucial for enterprises to think now about migrating to a full server container approach for data tracking and processing.
+So it is crucial for companies to start thinking now about migrating to a full server container approach for data tracking and processing.

-How do you get started with Server Side Tracking?
+How do you get started with Server Side Tagging?

-Server Side Tracking can be implemented in many ways, but through Google Tag Manager is our preference.
+Server Side Tagging can be implemented in many ways, but through Google Tag Manager is our preference.
 GTM is used by many companies, so it makes sense to build on it.
-This is how you build an extension to your existing tag structure.
-This ensures that you don't have to rearrange everything.
+This way you build an extension to your existing tag structure.
+This ensures that you don't have to set up everything from scratch.

 Google Tag Manager is used differently by each company.
 Web shops use it for ecommerce tracking, B2B companies for measuring leads and foundations for measuring engagement.
 As a result, there is no one way of implementation that works perfectly for every company.
-However, there are some steps you need to take to get started with GTM Server Side Tracking.
+However, there are a number of steps you should take to get started with GTM Server Side Tagging.
 Below is a list of the steps you need to take to get started.

 1. A Google Tag Manager web container